urmeo/NexusRAG/README.md

 Retrieval and faithfulness quality are guarded by a CI job, not just asserted in the README.
 On every push, `python -m nexusrag.eval.gate` reruns the vendored offline sample (50 SciFact queries / 651 abstracts and 60 SciFact claims, seed 0, CPU, no downloads of the large corpora) and **fails the build if any tracked metric drops below a committed floor** in [`benchmarks/thresholds.json`](benchmarks/thresholds.json).
 The sample is deterministic to the printed digits across runs; floors are the current values minus a small tolerance so a genuine regression trips the gate while cross-version float noise does not.

-Current sample values (the floors sit ~0.01 below each):
+Current sample values (floors sit 0.01 below the retrieval rows and 0.015 below the faithfulness rows):

 | Metric | Sample value | Floor |
 |--------|--------------|-------|